 A resolution to that effect and directing staff to return within 30 days to afford the Board the opportunity to reconsider such findings, is included herewith.

-The proposed resolution also encourages other County legislative bodies to consider making similar findings and directs the County Manager to assist those legislative bodies in continuing to meet remotely.
+The proposed resolution also encourages other County legislative bodies to consider continuing to make similar findings and directs the County Manager to assist those legislative bodies in continuing to meet remotely.

 FISCAL IMPACT:

 None